On the generalized Friedrichs-Lee model with multiple discrete and continuous states: Application in analyzing the discrete state position under interactions

+where $a_1$ and $a_2$ are the thresholds for the two channels with $a_1<a_2$.
+The determinant can be calculated to be

+It is worth mentioning that since $v_{12}$ appears only in $\det \mathbf v$ in the form of $|v_{12}|^2$, the phase or sign of $v_{12}$ is irrelavent to this result in this context.

+There are four cases to consider progressively.
+In each case we will first present the result and then provide the reasoning behind it. \begin{enumerate} \item When $v_{12}\neq 0$ and $v_{22}=0$, the coupled channel effect will play a role of attractive interaction, causing the bound state to shift from $E_0$ to a deeper energy level $E_{0b}$, i.e. $E_{0b}<E_0$.

-It is easy to see that since the last term in the bracket is negative and the term $-v_{11}G_1(E)$ is also negative and become less negative with smaller $E$ for $E<a_1$, $E$ should be more smaller to have a zero point of $\det\mathbf M$, denoted as $E_{0b}$.
-When $v_{22}$ is also turned on, the result depends on the sign of $v_{22}$.
-Its contribution to the $\det \bf M$ at the zero point $E_{0b}$ can be expressed as
+This can be demonstrated by directly calculating the determinant of $\mathbf M$, yielding \aln{\det \mathbf M=-|v_{12}|^2\Big(1-v_{11}G_1(E)-|v_{12}|^2G_1(E)G_2(E)\Big)\,. } At $E<a_1$, the last term $-|v_{12}|^2G_1(E)G_2(E)$ in the bracket is negative and decreasing, while the term $-v_{11}G_1(E)$ is also negative and decreasing.
+Following similar reasoning as illustrated in Fig.~\ref{fig:illus}, $E$ must be much smaller in order to have a zero point of $\det\mathbf M$, denoted as $E_{0b}$.
+This discussion does not rely on the smallness of the coupling, and therefore it is also valid for strong interaction.

+\item When a sufficiently small $v_{22}$ is then turned on, the result depends on the sign of $v_{22}$.
+A negative $v_{22}$ causes the bound state to shift to a deeper energy level, while a positive $v_{22}$ results in a shallower bound state.